Remote Database Access

 Remote database access (RDA) is a protocol standard for database access produced in 1993 by the International Organization for Standardization (ISO).
-Despite early efforts to develop proof of concept implementations of RDA for major commercial remote database management systems (RDBMSs) (including Oracle, Rdb, NonStop SQL and Teradata), this standard has not found commercial support from database vendors.
+Despite early efforts to develop proof of concept implementations of RDA for major commercial relational database management systems (RDBMSs) (including Oracle, Rdb, NonStop SQL and Teradata), this standard has not found commercial support from database vendors.
 The standard has since been withdrawn, and replaced by ISO/IEC 9579:1999 - Information technology -- Remote Database Access for SQL, which has also been withdrawn, and replaced by ISO/IEC 9579:2000 Information technology -- Remote database access for SQL with security enhancement.

 Purpose

 The purpose of RDA is to describe the connection of a database client to a database server.
 It includes features for: